 Batting Records

-List: Fastest to 10000 Test Runs in Cricket
+The Fastest Batsmen to reach 10000 Test Runs

 Ten thousand runs in Test cricket is an elite cricketing achievement, conquered only by very few legendary batsmen in the sport.